jagger1407/NeoStudio/README.md

 ## Credits

-- Me (jagger1407) for writing the program
+- HiroTex for supplying the AFL files and knowledge of the .pak file structure
 - ViveTheModder for giving feedback and pointing out mistakes